 DELICIOUS AND NUTRITIOUS CULTURED RAW GOAT AND COW CHEESES ARE DENTAL SUPPLEMENTS!

 These and the cow’s milk kefir cheeses are truly some of our favorite products, but they admittedly are a sleeper for us as they’re kept fairly out of sight in our freezers.
 First of all they’re delicious.
 When we’re sampling them out at the counter, I have trouble leaving any in the box for the dogs to try!
 They come in many organic flavors (goat = Cherry, Blueberry, Ginger, Turmeric, Cranberry.
 Cow = Cumin, Turmeric with black pepper, and garlic (my favorite).
-These are raw cheeses made with the milk from pastured, certified humanely raised, organically fed goats and cows, flavored with nutrient-rich flavors.“Cultured” means they are fermented like your yogurt might be (all of Answers brand foods, treats, milks, broths, and chews are fermented).
+These are raw cheeses made with the milk from pastured, certified humanely raised, organically fed goats and cows, flavored with nutrient-rich flavors.“Cultured” means they are fermented like your yogurt might be.
 The benefits of the fermentation are vast (we should all be eating more fermented foods!)
 Fermented, raw foods are loaded with enzymes that can improve circulation, help speed tissue repair, and reduce pain, swelling, and inflammation —all helpful in healing gingivitis and gum disease.
 Answers products use fermentation to propagate probiotic bacteria.
 These good bacteria inhibit the growth of bad bacteria that cause oral disease (and also those bad bacteria that might cause safety problems!).
 By maintaining a healthy oral microbiome, these fermented foods help the mouth’s natural disease-fighting systems stay fully functional.
 Also, when the probiotics reach the gut, they improve the function of the systemic immune system which further helps to maintain their health, both oral and overall.

 Cheeses that have been shown to help in decreasing the acidity in plaque (for humans too!
 Google which cheeses are best for human dental health).
 Cheese can also increase saliva flow, therefore helping wash away acids, sugar and bacteria on the teeth.
 Calcium and phosphates in milk and other dairy products help put back minerals that teeth might have lost due to other foods.
 Casein and whey protein also help rebuild tooth enamel.